No. 17 Minnesota routs Maryland 52-10 to stay unbeaten

 THE TAKEAWAY

 Maryland: For the second time this season against a ranked opponent, Maryland’s running game was shut down.
 The Terrapins entered the game third in the Big Ten in rushing averaging 207.1 yards per game.
-Anthony McFarland Jr. returned after missing a game with an ankle injury and had 38 yards on 10 carries.
 The road ahead isn’t any easier with two more ranked opponents the next two weeks.

 Minnesota: The Gophers have taken care of their schedule to date.
-Now comes the challenge with home games against No. 6 Penn State and No. 13 Wisconsin and road games at No. 20 Iowa and Northwestern in the season’s final month.
+Now comes the challenge with home games against the Nittany Lions and No. 13 Wisconsin and road games at No. 20 Iowa and Northwestern in the season’s final month.
 Minnesota has a two-game lead in the Big Ten’s West division and likely would appear in the conference championship game with a victory against the winner of next week’s Iowa at Wisconsin game.

 POLL IMPLICATIONS

-Another small move up the poll is likely, particularly with No. 13 Wisconsin losing its second straight game.
+Another small move up the poll is likely, particularly with No. 13 Wisconsin losing its second straight game and No. 15 Texas losing at TCU.
 The Gophers last ranking as high as this season was in 2004 when they reached No. 13.

 UP NEXT